-Control (UI) De efault Value Function [2D node controls] N/ /A Set the controls for the stereo view.
+Control (UI) Default Value Function [2D node controls] N/A Set the controls for the stereo view.
 For more information, refer to the Common 2D Nodes Widget Type in Common Parameter Widgets.
-ImageIn parameters cor ntinued operation In If you don't want layer the images together using the In compositing operation, select the operation to use instead.
-The following conventions apply to the below operation descriptions: F refers to the fg input. f refers to the fg input's alpha channel.
-B refers to the bg input. b refers to the bg input's alpha channel. operation The available operations (based on the Porter & Duff
+ImageIn parameters ImageIn parameters continued operation In If you don't want layer the images together using the In compositing operation, select the operation to use instead.
+The following conventions apply to the below operation descriptions: • F refers to the fg input. • f refers to the fg input's alpha channel. • B refers to the bg input. • b refers to the bg input's alpha channel. operation (continued) The available operations (based on the Porter & Duff paper) are: